Friday In the Octave of Christmas

 Overview of January

-The month of January is dedicated to the Holy Name of Jesus, which is celebrated on January 3.
-The first ten days of January fall during the liturgical season known as Christmas which is represented by the liturgical color white — the color of light, a symbol of joy, purity and innocence (absolute or restored).
-The remaining days of January are the beginning of Ordinary Time, which is represented by the liturgical color green.
-This symbol of hope is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
-It is used in the offices and Masses of Ordinary Time.
+The first nine days of January fall during the liturgical season known as Christmas which is represented by the liturgical color white — the color of light, a symbol of joy, purity and innocence (absolute or restored).
+The remaining days of January are the beginning of liturgical season known as Tempus per Annum or Ordinary Time (formerly Time After Epiphany), which is represented by the liturgical color green.
+Green is a symbol of hope, as it is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
+The liturgical color green is worn during prayer of Offices and Masses of Ordinary Time.

 The opening days of January may be cold and nature bleak, but the domestic church still glows warm with the peace and joy of Christmas.
 We dedicate the New Year to Mary on the January 1st Solemnity honoring her as Mother of God; and on January 7, the Solemnity of Epiphany, we rejoice with her, as her Son is adored by the three Wise Men.